ravendano014/Node-JS-passwordless-auth-via-email/README.md

-# Better user auth for Node JS
+# Passwordless user auth example for Node JS

-This is some example/boilerplate code for creating an API with standard user auth using JWT (Javascript Web Tokens).
+This is some example/boilerplate code for creating an API with passwordless auth using JWTs, similar to how Notion.so works.

 Create a free MongoDB Atlas Cluster: https://www.mongodb.com/cloud
 1. Create a database user